 #69-165 The BeadSmith Stringing Board, 7.75x11.25"I am constantly leaving projects half finished and the lid snaps on tightly and stacks well with other boards so I come back to all my pieces together.

 #41-050-6 Wire Protectors - Antiqued Brass Plated These are great to match plated metals in your project rather than standard bright silver and gold.

 #61-132-05-24 Greek Leather Cord, 2mm, 5 Meter - Bordeaux This is a true red I have used in a gift to match a college's colors.

 45th Anniversary: Sapphire, most likely because of sapphire's "true blue" reputation -- The true blue of Sapphire signifies faithfulness and sincerity.
 Over the centuries, the deep blue of sapphire has also symbolized wisdom, virtue, and good fortune.

 For the 47th Anniversary, the internet lists these as the common traditional or modern 47th gift themes from around the world: Amethyst, cashmere, the Camelia flower, and books.

 48th Anniversary gifts are awesome from the jewelry-maker's perspective:

 The traditional gemstone gift for the 48th anniversary is Feldspar, which is more glamorous than it sounds: The feldspar family includes Labradorite, Moonstone, Sunstone and Amazonite.
 (Sodalite is a close relative, but is technically a feldspathoid, rather than feldspar.)

-The common theme / gift for the 50th Anniversary is gold!
-Rings & Things is more a silver type of place (maybe because we're between the Plains and the West Coast), but hey, if you want to send us some gold -- now or in 2022 -- we won't turn it down!
+The common gift theme for the 50th Anniversary is gold!
+Rings & Things is more a silver and copper type of place (maybe because we're between the Plains and the West Coast), but hey, if you want to send us some gold -- now or in 2022 -- we won't turn it down!